 - Inadequate fall protocols

-If the facility failed to provide a duty of care, you or your loved one may be able to pursue a nursing home slip and fall lawsuit and recover compensation for your damages.
+If the facility fails to provide a duty of care or proper medical care, you or your loved one may be able to pursue a nursing home slip and fall lawsuit and recover compensation for your damages.

 Bedsore Stages and Treatment

 A frequent indicator of nursing home abuse and neglect is the development of bedsores.
 Bedsores, also called pressure ulcers, are injuries to the skin and underlying tissue resulting from prolonged pressure.
 People with limited mobility or who cannot change positions frequently are more likely to develop bedsores.

 Although there are effective treatments, bedsores are generally difficult to heal.
 Four stages categorize the severity of these wounds.